isikacek/awk-it/README.md

   - processing with AWK from files
   - customizable

-For examples and documentation visit the [Emacs wiki](https://www.emacswiki.org/emacs/AWK_It).
+For examples and documentation visit the [project page](https://isikacek.com/projects/awk-it) or [Emacs wiki](https://www.emacswiki.org/emacs/AWK_It).

 AWK it! requires yasnippet.
 Licensed under GPLv2.